Oghma-Infinium/Vagabond/README.md

 ## Known Issues
 - Tolfdir not getting to Saarthal.
 Just click him on console, walk to Saarthal and type "prid" in console without the quotes.
+- NPCs in Whiterun line up in front of Underforge entrance.

 ## Removing the Modlist
 Simply delete the folder.
 Congratulations, you have uninstalled Vagabond.